Getting Started with Git Wok⚓︎

 Commit the current submodule commit references:

-This ensures the umbrella repository captures exact commit hashes of all submodules.
+This ensures the umbrella repository captures the exact commit hashes of all submodules.

 Push Changes⚓︎